Write Wild: A Generative Retreat

 TAKE A WHOLE DAY OFF TO EXPLORE, EXPERIMENT, AND (RE)GENERATE

-WRITE WILD is a day-long creative writing retreat focused on generating new ideas and work.
+WRITE WILD is a day-long creative writing retreat in Houston, TX, focused on generating new ideas and work.
 In four 90-minute sessions, each led by a different facilitator, you'll experiment outside your usual form, genre, and style, allowing you to peek around the corner of your usual creative process to discover what lies beyond.

 Write Wild is back with four brand new sessions that facilitate experimentation, collaboration, and working across the genres and forms you are used to.
 All writers are welcome, as well as visual artists and other creative spirits who want to explore their creativity more through the written word (and feel free to bring a sketchbook or camera, too).
 Let go of self-censorship, be inspired by creative forces outside yourself, and see how your work changes when you look at it from other angles.
 This time, the FuenteCo Write Wild team is joined by guest facilitator Chelsey Clammer, award-winning author, editor, and writing instructor.

 Sharing your work is always optional.
 Facilitation will be in English, but you should feel free to write in any language.